rdz-oss/BattyBirdNET-Data/README.md

 # BattyBirdNET-Data
-This projects targets to collect and publicly provide the best data for machine learning purposes for European bats.
+This projects targets to collect and publicly provide the best data for machine learning purposes for European/UK bats.

 Thank you for being part of this data collection effort!
 To reach that aim try to: